-Rick Weden - Tree Care Insurance Specialist
+Rick Weden - Tree Care Insurance Agent

 Rick began his career in the insurance industry in 1983.
-He focuses on providing insurance products and advice to select specialty industries including healthcare, manufacturing operations, technology, and contracting operations.
+He focuses on providing insurance products and information to select specialty industries including healthcare, manufacturing operations, technology, and contracting operations.
 He also provides expert witness testimony in various insurance related litigation matters.

 His experience and enjoyment working in the contracting trades led him to his commitment to providing insurance products and risk advice to the tree care industry, his primary specialty.
 His methods of addressing the insurance needs of this industry involve a radical departure from normally accepted approach of that process.
 He spends a significant amount of time researching and learning all facets of the tree care industry.
 This includes emphasizing the understanding of the causes of loss in the industry which include the impact of loss (both financially and emotionally) and the methods one can use to avoid them.